 How many people died in Hurricane Irma?

-Hurricane Irma is directly responsible for 47 deaths as a result of its strong winds, heavy rains, and high surf across the Caribbean Islands and the southeastern United States.
-The majority of the casualities were in the Caribbean Islands, where Irma’s winds were the strongest, according to the National Hurricane Center.
+Hurricane Irma is directly responsible for 47 deaths due to its strong winds, heavy rains, and high surf across the Caribbean Islands and the southeastern United States.
+The majority of the casualties were in the Caribbean Islands, where Irma’s winds were the strongest, according to the National Hurricane Center.
 Irma caused 10 deaths in the United States — seven in Florida, two in Georgia, and one in South Carolina.
 Another 82 deaths are also indirectly attributed to Hurricane Irma, 77 of which were in Florida.
 Hundreds more were injured before, during, or after the hurricane.

 How did Hurricane Irma develop?